TNC Micro-Lux Dragon Flashlight Review

 Retention and Carry

-Aside from the velvet pouch that you’ll likely never use to carry the light, there are two options for carry of the TNC Micro-Lux Dragon.
+Aside from the velvet pouch that you’ll likely never use to carry the light, there are two options for carrying of the TNC Micro-Lux Dragon.
 Both are accessory purchases.
 I purchased only the “half-moon” pocket clip, which friction clips around a specific groove in the tailcap area.
-The clip is technically reversible – it’ll clip into the mid part of the body where the twist action happens.
+The clip is technically reversible – it’ll clip into the mid part of the body where the twist-action happens.
 It’ll fit there and the light will still operate properly.
 (This could be a design feature which explains the unusual proportions between the head and tail.)
 This “mid” clip position also means the light can be used as a hatlight.

 The clip is very good.
-It is more than just a “half moon” though, because it’s not really a friction fit clip.
+It is more than just a “half-moon” though, because it’s not really a friction fit clip.
 It uses tension on the tips of the two arms to squeeze, and not the whole arm to squeeze.
 It’s a fine distinction, but it’s still different.

 A hole in the shoulder of the pocket clip would mean you could do both things with just the pocket clip.
 But there is no hole in the shoulder.
 The pocket clip does have a groove, which could also be used in this way.

 The TNC Micro-Lux Dragon runs only on lithium-ion cells.
 Lower voltage cells such as 1.5V primary/NiMH/etc cells are not supported.
 I find this to be greatly disappointing.

 The cell used here is a 10440 cell.
 I purchased my cells directly from TNC, and they come in pairs.
 What you see below is the cell shipped from TNC just about swimming inside the cell tube.
 There’s so much room in there that the cell rattles if the tube isn’t tightened down most of the way.
 And if the tube is tightened down, the light is on.
 So either leave the light on or have a rattling cell.